Our @csmcr students – Hassan Ishtiaq

 The University of Manchester has a very good careers service which I used few times to get my CV checked and it can help students start their professional lives.

-Studying here has also confirmed to me the decision I took few years back, which is to become a software engineer.
-In fact, now I am applying to graduate positions starting next year as a developer.
+Studying here has also confirmed to me the decision I took few years back, which is that I want to become a software engineer.
+In fact, I am currently applying to graduate developer positions.

 Furthermore, you’ll have the opportunity to meet with amazing academics that are very knowledgeable and always available to help you.